 27. The scales prescribed above are for ordinary assistant teachers in the different types of school.
 The Committee are aware that by themselves they will hardly achieve the object of making the teaching service attractive to really good people or placing it on a level of comparative equality with other professions.
 But the Committee believe that the inducements to the keen and ambitious to take up teaching can be increased if a reasonable number of the posts are available which carry salaries above the ordinary scales.
-Outstanding among these posts are those of Headmaster and Headmistress and much may be done to raise the status of teaching in the eyes of the public generally and of parents in particular by according special recognition to these posts.
-Apart, however, from what may be described as the propaganda aspect of this matter, the Committee are afraid that not only the administrative responsibilities of Heads in all but the smallest schools but, what is much more important, the influence which particularly in rural areas they should exercise on pupils, parents and the community at large, have been almost entirely ignored.
-The Head of even the smallest school ought to be a person of consequence in the district and this should be reflected in his salary.
-The Committee accordingly recommend that Head teachers in all grades of schools should be remunerated as set out below.
+Outstanding among these posts are those of Headmaster and Headmistress and much may be done raise the status of teaching in the eyes of the public generally and of parents in particular by according special recognition to these posts.
+Apart, however, from what may be described as the propaganda aspect of this matter, the Committee are afraid that not only the administrative responsibilities of Heads in all but the smallest schools but what is much more important the influence which particularly in rural areas they should exercise on pupils, parents and the community at large, have been almost entirely ignored.
+The Head of even the smallest school ought to be a person of consequence in the district and this should he reflected in his salary.
+The Committee accordingly recommend that Head Teachers in all grades of schools should be remunerated as set out below.

-N.B.-As in the case of assistant teachers scales may be increased up to 50 per cent in are where cost of linning by pre-war standards is more expensive.
+N.B.-As in the case of assistant teachers scales may be increased up to 50 per cent. in areas where cost of living by prewar standards is more expensive.

-1. Primary schools · Grade Size of School.
+1. Prin nary Schools.
+Grade, Size of School.
 Salary scale p. m.
-Remarks A. 1 or 2 class sections Rs.
+Remarks.
+A. 1 or 2 class sections Rs.
 10 above scale for assistants.
 Same scale for men and women.
-Where no house Rs.
-50-4-70 is provided 10% should C. 5 or 6,8 or 10 class sec Rs.
-60-4-80 be added to salary D. Above 8 or 10 class sections.
+Where no house- В. 3, 4 or 5 class sections Rs.
+50470 is provided 10% should C. 5, or 6, 8 or 10 class sections.
 Rs.
-80-4-100 2.
-Middle schools (Vernacular and A Anglo-Vernacular).
+60-4 -80 be added to salary.
+D, Above 8 or 10 class sec- Rs.
+804100 tions, • 2.
+Mic idle schools (Vernacular and A nglo-Vernacular).
 Salary scale p. m.
-Remarks A. 3 or 4 class secions Rs.
-80-4-100 Same scale for men and B. 4, or 5 to 6 or 8 class sections.
+Remarks.
+3 or 4 class sections Rs.
+80 4100 Same scale for men and 4, or 5 to 6 or 8 class sections.
 Rs.
-90-4-110 women.
-Where no house is provided 10% should C. Over 6 or 8 class sections Rs.
-110-4-130 be added to salary, 3.
-High schools 7, Grade.
-Size of School Salary scale p. m.
-Remarks A. Up to 250 pupils on roll Rs.
-175-10-255 Same scale for men and B. 251500 pupils on roll Rs.
+90-4 -110 women Where no house is provided 10% should C. Over 6 or 8 class sections Rs.
+110-4-130 be added to salary.
+3. Hig h Schools. , Size of School.
+Salary scale p. m.
+Remarks.
+Up to 250 pupils on roll Rs.
+175-10-255 Same scale for men and В. 251-500 pupils on roll.
+Rs.
 250-10-350 women.
 C. Over 500 pupils on roll Rs.
 35015500

 The Committee also favour the creation of posts of responsibility in all types of schools except the smallest ones.
-They feel that the existence of such posts will not only relieve Head teachers of a certain amount of routine administrative responsibility and so free them for attention to their more important duties but will also act as a further incentive to the more ambitious type of teacher.
+They feel that the existence of such posts will not only relieve head teachers of a certain amount of routine administrative responsibility and so free them for attention to their more important duties but will also act as a further incentive to the more ambitious type of teacher.
 The Committee recommend that posts of responsibility should be created on the following scales:-